kaivamannam/cs1302-calc/README.md

 designing and implementing the user interface for your project (following a few guidelines).

+This project is also designed to help you better understand the usefulness of good class design.
+While you can technically write your entire JavaFX-based GUI application entirely in the `start` method, this will make your code messy, hard to read, possibly redundant, and likely more prone to errors.
+Before you write any code, you should plan out your application's scene graph (i.e., the containment hierarchy), and design custom components as needed.
+If you find that you are writing a lot of code related to a specific component (e.g., setting styling, adding event handlers, etc.), then it's probably a good idea to make a custom version of that component in order to reduce clutter.

 ![CalcApp Mockup](https://imgur.com/kxpqNGV.png)

 ### What is a "Programmer's" Calculator?